KimSeonGyeom/Chart-Outliner/README.md

 ## Using the Application

-1. Select a chart type (Bar Chart or Line Chart)
+1. Select a chart type (Bar Chart only)
 2. Customize the chart using the control panel
 3. Resize the chart by dragging the bottom-right corner
 4. Save your chart to the gallery by clicking "Save Chart"